OpenSourceMycetoma/Series-2-Aminothiazoles/README.md

 # Series-2-Aminothiazoles
-Screening of the stasis box identified MMV006357 a 2-aminothiazole with useful activity.
+Screening of the stasis box (and a subsequent resynthesis project) identified MMV006357 a 2-aminothiazole with useful activity.
 ![alt text](MMV006357.png)

 This compound is known in the literature and a search of ChEMBL identifies it as [CHEMBL476339](https://www.ebi.ac.uk/chembl/compound/inspect/CHEMBL476339).
 It has been screened extensively: